EUIPO declares Banksy’s ‘Flower Thrower’ trade mark invalid

 All of these changes are broadly to be welcomed in bringing Canadian trade mark law into line with that of other important territories.

-If you would like to discuss your existing trade mark protection in Canada, or are considering seeking protection there, please get in touch to speak to one of our trade mark attorneys.
+If you would like to discuss your existing trade mark protection in Canada, or are considering seeking protection there, please to speak to one of our trade mark attorneys.